Marvin-Brouwer/SecureUrlManager/README.md

 # SecureUrlManager

-A URL shortener with an admin panel behind it using ADFS and OATH
+A URL shortener with an admin panel behind it using `Microsoft Entra ID`